Florence Henry Memorial Chapel

 The generosity to the chapel continues until today.
 The needlepoint cushions on the kneeling benches were made by members of The Highlands in the 1970s.
 Recent memorials include the communion silver for Anne Flohr, the flowering cherry for Mary Ryan, the bird bath for Glen Kerry Trimble and the altar frontal for Ann Webb.
 The silver altar candle holders are from Mary and John Ryan, parishioners of the chapel.

 Through the years, the chapel was used on a regular basis, but did not have a full-time minister until 1949.
 At that time it affiliated with the Episcopal Diocese of Olympia, but is still owned by The Highlands, Inc.

 Dedicated for the use of The Highlands as a non-sectarian church, it may be used by any member of The Highlands, regardless of denomination, any member of the Highlands Parish, which includes St. Dunstan’s Episcopal Church, or any descendant of the Henry family, for wedding, burial or baptismal services.
-In addition, Episcopal Sunday morning services are held in rotation with St. Dunstan’s.

 In recent years the chapel has been used for neighbor sponsored events.
 The annual “Lessons and Carols Service,” introduced by Mr. and Mrs. Van der Vorm in 1993, has become a tradition.
 Dr. Richard Rotter has organized musical recitals to benefit the chapel fund.
 Events such as these and the Annual Chapel Grounds Clean Up Day, expand the community’s involvement with this special gift to the neighborhood.